Unboxed-Software/solana-course/content/mwa-deep-dive.md

     | InvalidSignaturesResponse;
 ```

-We are only going to cover the `SignAndSendTransactionsCompleteResponse`,`InvalidSignaturesResponse` and `UserDeclinedResponse`.
+We are only going to cover the `SignAndSendTransactionsCompleteResponse`, `InvalidSignaturesResponse`, and `UserDeclinedResponse`.

 Most notably, we'll have to adhere to `InvalidSignaturesResponse`:
 ```ts